stephenohair/spring-boot-graphql-example/README.md

 # spring-boot-graphql-example

-This is a simple maven-based Java example that uses spring-boot, a H2 embedded in-memory database and hibernate ORM to stand up a graphql service.
+This is a simple maven-based Java example that uses spring-boot, an H2 embedded in-memory database and Hibernate ORM to stand up a graphql service.
 This example is a self-contained example and is ready to play with after running ```mvn spring-boot:run```

 ## Compiling and Running
 This project was compiled and tested using JDK8 and Maven 3.6.1.